believeinlain/believeinlain.github.io/projects/career-match.md

   - JavaScript
   - Meteor
   - React
+  - MongoDB
 summary: Web app built in Meteor with React and Semantic UI for connecting companies with UH students via skill and location matching.
-draft: false
+draft: true
 ---

+UH Career Match is a web app I developed along with my classmates for ICS 314, Software Engineering I, at UH Manoa.
+To accomplish this project, we used the [Meteor Framework](https://www.meteor.com) along with [React](https://reactjs.org), [Semantic UI](https://semantic-ui.com), and [MongoDB](https://www.mongodb.com).

 <img src="../images/cm-landing.png" width="700">

-For managing this project, we used issue-driven development with Github Actions.
+For project management, we used issue-driven development with Github.
 I played the role of project manager, identifying tasks to meet our milestone requirements and creating an issue for each one.

 <img src="../images/cm-project-management.png" width="700">